manzcube/manzcube/README.md

-Self-taught Software Engineer working primarily with React, Express, NodeJS, and MongoDB.

-I would describe myself as an inquisitive, problem-solver, and organized person who loves coding and Rubik's cube!

-How to reach me:
+I do web applications with React and Typescript.

+I like to learn.

 Email: manzcube@gmail.com
 Website: https://manzcube.net